 2. Review Business Loan Qualifications

 Once you’ve narrowed down your loan options, it’s time to determine whether you meet the criteria to qualify for a business loan.
-Do a self-audit to see what types of loans you’re likely to qualify for, using the following checklist:
+Do a self-audit to see what types of loans you’re likely to qualify for using this checklist:

-- Write down the date you established your business and calculate your years in business.
+• Write down the date you established your business and calculate how many years you’ve been operating.

 Tip: If you find that you don’t qualify for traditional term loans or SBA loans, identify what you need to do to improve your chances of qualifying in the future (e.g., improving your credit score).
 In the meantime, consider other options.
 It is possible to qualify for a business loan with bad credit, but you’ll likely have to settle for higher interest rates and shorter repayment terms.
 There are also other financing options such as business credit cards, invoice factoring and merchant cash advances.